bigthonk/team_interviews/data_engineer/README.md

 # Data Engineering Programming Interview

+## SQL Questions
+1) Start by opening sql_questions.md or SQL_questions.ipynb under sql directory.
+2) Write down the query you would use to run for each question.

 ## Q1: Basic File ETL:
 1)	Load TSV with headers file.
 2)	Replace column evars with corresponding values